 The Sovereign Harbour Trust makes the charge payable as a compulsory demand (to Sovereign Harbour residents only) via its Sovereign Harbour (Sea Defences) CIC.
 The latter does so by sending its demand by letter to each qualifying Sovereign Harbour residents according to their "unique plot number."
 There is no open-to-the public record of any advance knowledge being given to the Sovereign Harbour community at large about the planned formation of this "Community Interest Company."

-The Sovereign Harbour Trust, via its Sovereign Harbour (Sea Defences) CIC contracts with Pevensey Coastal Defence Ltd (PCDL) - see http://www.pevensey-bay.co.uk/index.html - based at Westminster House, Crompton Way, Segensworth West, Fareham, Hampshire PO15 5SS to do all the work.
+The Sovereign Harbour Trust, via its Sovereign Harbour (Sea Defences) CIC contracts with Pevensey Coastal Defence Ltd (PCDL) - see http://www.pevensey-bay.co.uk/index.html.
+A private limited company but by the nature of the work it does in environmental matters, also a (hybrid) public authority under Environmental Information Regulations 2004 (EIR) based at Westminster House, Crompton Way, Segensworth West, Fareham, Hampshire PO15 5SS to do all the work.
 Pevensey Bay extends nearly nine miles east, all the way to Cooden Bay, Bexhill.
 Sovereign Harbour itself is less than one mile long, the smallest by far and westernmost part of Pevensey Bay.

-Present directors/officers/officials of BCDL are not shown on its website but according to Companies House are, with their correspondence addresses are:
+Present directors/officers/officials of PCDL are not shown on its website but according to Companies House are, with their correspondence addresses::

 The SHT via its Sovereign Harbour (Sea Defences) CIC takes action to rectify the non registration (at the Land Registry) of Estate Rent Charges.
 It asks the Land Registry to note the Estate Rent Charge is payable by the Sovereign Harbour unit-holders involved and to record if it has not been paid.
 The Land Registry records the entry as similar to an unpaid mortgage, meaning that those who do not pay it are effectively unable to sell their Sovereign Harbour property.
 There has not yet been any recorded protest to this procedure by any local county or borough counselor or member of Parliament or community group, nor has the Land Registry itself ever questioned it, even though the Estate Rental Charge is payable by Estate area Sovereign Harbour residents only but it is not private to them, all other non-residents can walk or cycle and can take their dogs through all the beach and harbour area roads and walkways in the entire Estate area.